-See in Glossary instances inside other Prefabs.
+See in Glossary.
 This is called nesting Prefabs.
 Nested Prefabs retain their links to their own Prefab Assets, while also forming part of another Prefab Asset.

 Note: The root GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info